ets-labs/python-dependency-injector/docs/providers.rst

 .. code-block:: python

-    """`NewInstance` and `Singleton` providers example."""
+    """`Factory` and `Singleton` providers example."""

-    from objects.providers import NewInstance
+    from objects.providers import Factory
     from objects.providers import Singleton

-    # NewInstance provider creates new instance of specified class on every call.
+    # Factory provider creates new instance of specified class on every call.
-    new_object = NewInstance(object)
+    new_object = Factory(object)

     object_1 = new_object()
     object_2 = new_object()